Royal Ascot 2016: Betting Offers

 2016 will see a record number of overseas challengers from the US, Australia, Hong Kong and Japan taking on the strong contenders from Ireland and the UK.

-With at least one feature race each day of the meet, and 3 Group 1 races on the opening day, bookies are offering some cracking odds and betting promotions in the lead up to the festival.
+With at least one feature race each day of the meet, and 3 Group 1 races on the opening day, bookies are offering some cracking odds and betting offers in the lead up to the festival.

 Let’s take a look at the opening day feature races, online bookies favourites and some of the best Royal Ascot free bets, odds and offers that you need to know about.